def-gthill/kenpali/kenpali-core.md

 ### Stream|stream

 A _stream_ is a lazily computed sequence of values.
 It is inspired by similar concepts in other languages (often called _generators_ or _iterators_), but the key difference is that streams _remember_ the values they have already computed, so they can be iterated over multiple times.
-Of course, this should be implemented in such a way that values that are _no longer reachable_ are freed—for example, by storing them in a linked list.
+Of course, this should be implemented in such a way that values that are _no longer reachable_ are freed—for example, by storing them as a singly-linked list.

 In general, streams must not compute anything more than is absolutely necessary to produce the values that have been requested.
 They must also take care to avoid stack overflow—iterating over a stream must interleave _calls_ and _returns_ in a way that avoids building up a large call stack.